bul-ikana/vgcstats-articles/content/posts/hurricane-on-frankfurt.md

 ![][Venusaur]
 ![][Heatran]

-I played against Brtosz during the Swiss rounds, so I knew my plan and I had the opportunity to win this round with the same strategy I used the day before.
+I played against Bartosz during the Swiss rounds, so I knew my plan and I had the opportunity to win this round with the same strategy I used the day before.

 #### Top 4 – Matthias Suchodolski (WLW)
 ![][Groudon]